How Did I Get Cockroaches?

 - Not to nickel and dime you!

 - A fair and reasonable price is provided at the time of your complimentary termite or pest control consultation.
-This price is the only fee we charge the entire year for our annual termite service or pest control services.
+This price is the only fee we charge monthly for our annual termite service or pest control services.

 - From the initial phone call to the outstanding ongoing termite and pest control services, we are committed to making you and your family our top pest control priority!